Annabethchaseee/Annabethchaseee/README.md

 - 👋 Hi, I’m @Anushreejha
 - 👀 I’m interested in hackathons
-- 🌱 I’m currently java
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me anushreejha16@gmail.com